PaulaRahn/PaulaRahn.github.io/asd-projects/sorting-exercise/README.md

 * TODO 4 - 15 points
 * TODO 5 - 15 points
 * TODO 6 - 0 points
-* Challenge - 10 points (bonus)
-**NOTE:** the bonus will not give you a score of over 100 should you earn that many points, but can be done as an alternative to the required TODOs.

 # TODOs